Jury awards plaintiffs $31M in lawsuit over Kobe Bryant crash photos

 Bryant was awarded $16 million in damages and Chris Chester was awarded $15 million.

 Immediately after the verdict was read, Bryant hugged her attorneys.
 As she continued to cry, Bryant then tearfully embraced her daughter Natalia in the front row.
-She left the courthouse without making a statement.
+She left the courthouse without making a statement, but did post a picture of her, Kobe Bryant and their daughter Gianna on Instagram with the caption: "All for you!
+I love you!
+JUSTICE for Kobe and Gigi!"

+County attorney Mira Hashmall, who led outside counsel for L.A.
+County, released a statement shortly after the verdict.

-"While we disagree with the jury's findings as to the County's liability, we believe the monetary award shows that jurors didn't believe the evidence supported the Plaintiffs' request of $75 million for emotional distress," said County attorney Mira Hashmall, who lead outside counsel for L.A.
-County.
+"While we disagree with the jury's findings as to the County's liability, we believe the monetary award shows that jurors didn't believe the evidence supported the Plaintiffs' request of $75 million for emotional distress," Hashmall said.
 "We will be discussing next steps with our client.
 Meanwhile, we hope the Bryant and Chester families continue to heal from their tragic loss."

 The federal jury found both the Sheriff's and Fire Departments lacked proper policies and training which caused the violation of rights.
 The only plaintiff claim not supported by jurors was in a finding that the county fire department was not liable for any long-standing widespread practice or custom of taking illicit photos.
 The sheriff's department was found liable for the same issue.